alexlande/alexlande.github.com/articles/_posts/2015-12-15-how-i-learned-to-love-my-commute.md

 timestamp: true
 ---

-I’m very lucky to live close my work.
+I’m very lucky to live close to my work.
 Most days, to get to the [Formidable](https://formidable.com) office, I hop on the bus for a ten minute ride.
 To pass the time, I gaze out of windows and observe the marks of the passage of time on the city, sometimes pausing briefly for wistful remembrances of my youth.
 That and Twitter.
 I wear out the pull-to-refresh gesture like you wouldn’t believe because the bus is boring as hell.

 A few months ago I started working on-site at a client’s office a few times a week, which took my commute from ten minutes to an hour.
 I wasn’t keen on throwing away two hours of my day, and even Twitter has its limits, so I started working on better ways to pass the time.
 I realized quickly that my commute wasn’t something that I had to get through, but two solid blocks of uninterrupted, distraction-free time, which is actually pretty valuable.